VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 If a table contains duplicate rows, does a query result display the duplicate values by default?
 How can you eliminate duplicate rows from a query result?

 ### Problem-Solving

+How would you come up with a solution to identify plagiarism?

+How many “useful” votes will a Yelp review receive?

+How do you detect individual paid accounts shared by multiple users?

+You are about to send a million emails.
+How do you optimize delivery?
+How do you optimize response?

+You have a data set containing 100,000 rows and 100 columns, with one of those columns being our dependent variable for a problem we’d like to solve.
+How can we quickly identify which columns will be helpful in predicting the dependent variable.
+Identify two techniques and explain them to me as though I were 5 years old.

+How would you detect bogus reviews, or bogus Facebook accounts used for bad purposes?
+This is an opportunity to showcase your knowledge of machine learning algorithms; specifically, sentiment analysis and text analysis algorithms.
+Showcase your knowledge of fraudulent behavior—what are the abnormal behaviors that can typically be seen from fraudulent accounts?

+How would you perform clustering on a million unique keywords, assuming you have 10 million data points—each one consisting of two keywords, and a metric measuring how similar these two keywords are?
+How would you create this 10 million data points table in the first place?

+How would you optimize a web crawler to run much faster, extract better information, and better summarize data to produce cleaner databases?

 ### Culture Fit